indre-idenfy/Documentation/pages/DirectProcessing.md

 ```

 #### Example responses
-For successful API calls, which correctly delete all data, there will be no message, just a response with a positive **200** status.
+For successful API calls, which start the processing, there will be no message, just a response with a positive **200** status.

 ##### An example response that failed
-Failed API calls will return a message containing, identifying the problem.
+Failed API calls will return a message identifying the problem.

 ```json
 {